42BV/rest-convention/05-pagination-querying.md

 }
 ```

-You can then use this class as the parameter of the query method like this:
+You can then use this class as the parameter of the search method like this:

 ```java
 @RestController